 Making the opposite journey to his fellow world champions is Kroos.
 The Real Madrid man has called time on his international career after 106 caps.
 Still just 31, the presence of Kroos, Manchester City's 13-goal top scorer Ilkay Gündogan and Bayern pair Joshua Kimmich and Leon Goretzka gave Löw a selection headache in central midfield - one he alleviated by shifting Kimmich to the right flank.

-Neuer, captain for club and country, and Müller have reaffirmed their commitment to the cause, and Flick will have an impressive blend of youth and experience to call upon, Kroos or not.
+Neuer, captain for club and country, and Müller have reaffirmed their commitment to the cause, and Flick has an impressive blend of youth and experience to call upon, Kroos or not.

 Robert Lewandowski top scored last term with an all-time Bundesliga best of 41 goals, surpassing Gerd Müller's 49-year record on the way to claiming his fourth consecutive Torjägerkanone and sixth in eight years.
 Müller, with that focal point up ahead, laid on 18 assists in the league and 24 in all competitions.

 Watch: Müller under the tactical microscope

 Four of Flick's five most-used players - Neuer, Müller, Lewandowski, David Alaba and Jerome Boateng - had already seen their 30th birthdays, but Flick also trusted youth, with 20-year-old Alphonso Davies preferred to the club's record signing Lucas Hernandez at left-back, and 18-year-old Jamal Musiala getting significant minutes, especially towards the end of the season.

 So, what might the above mean for Flick's Germany?
 It seems likely that he would stick with the same formation which swept him to such glory over the past two seasons, and the significant overlap in personnel between Bayern and Germany mean the players should adapt quickly.